 One method that Management monitors capital, is through the gearing ratio (net debt / total capital).
-The gearing ratio at reporting date decreased from the prior year.Net debt decreased by \$1.2m from FY2016.
-The gross debt decreased by \$1.4m from the prior year.
-Cash decreased this year as a result of principal debt repayments, a dividend payment and other commitments.
+The gearing ratio at reporting date decreased from the prior year.
+Net debt decreased by \$665,410 from FY2017.
+The gross debt decreased by \$666,703 from the prior year.
+Cash stayed similar this year to last year.
 Management intends to continually reduce this ratio by repaying part of its debt using internally generated funds.